Enhanced Detection of Tiny Objects in Aerial Images: Related Work

 \textbf{Data Augmentation}: Proper augmentation is critical when dealing with limited and highly imbalanced datasets.
 Kisantal et al. \cite{Kisantal2019_dataaug} identified the scarcity of images containing tiny objects and their limited representation in the dataset as a major challenge for small object detection.
 They addressed this issue using a copy-paste augmentation strategy.

-\textbf{Attention Mechanism}: Hu et al. \cite{Hu2020} proposed the Squeeze-and-Excitation (SE) block to enhance CNNs by modeling inter-channel dependencies and recalibrating feature responses.
+\textbf{Attention Module \& Gating Function}: Hu et al. \cite{Hu2020} proposed the Squeeze-and-Excitation (SE) block to enhance CNNs by modeling inter-channel dependencies and recalibrating feature responses.
 Woo et al. \cite{Woo2018} extended this with the Convolutional Block Attention Module (CBAM), which combines channel and spatial attention to better focus on informative regions—an advantage in tiny object detection where spatial precision is crucial.
+Both modules use sigmoid as a gating function to allow the model to focus on relevant features and avoid vanishing gradients.